Paragon (1800 Whitby ship)

 Paragon was launched at Whitby in 1800.
-Between 1803 and 1805 she served as an armed defense ship protecting Britain's coasts and convoys.
+Between 1803 and 1805, she served as an armed defence ship protecting Britain's coasts and convoys.
 She then served as a transport on the 1805 naval expedition to capture the Cape of Good Hope.
-Next, she returned to mercantile service and in 1814 a French privateer captured her, but the British Royal Navy recaptured her the next day.
-She sailed to India in 1818 under a license from the British East India Company (EIC}, and was wrecked in March 1819 while inbound to Calcutta.
+Next, she returned to mercantile service and in 1814, a French privateer captured her, but the British Royal Navy recaptured her the next day.
+She sailed to India in 1818, under a license from the British East India Company (EIC), and was wrecked in March 1819, while inbound to Calcutta.

 Career

 Paragon first appeared in the registers with an entry in the 1800 Register of Shipping.
 Her master and owner was Woodcock, and her trade Whitby coaster.
 Her subsequent trades were Newcastle–Baltic (1801), and London–Hamburg (1801–1802).

 Following the resumption of war with France in early 1803, concern developed in Britain about Napoleon's planned invasion of the United Kingdom.
-The British government's response took many forms including the reactivation of Fencible regiments and the Sea Fencibles, a program of the construction of Martello Towers along the coasts of Britain and Ireland, and the commissioning of a number of armed defense ships.
+The British government's response took many forms including the reactivation of Fencible regiments and the Sea Fencibles, a programme of the construction of Martello Towers along the coasts of Britain and Ireland, and the commissioning of a number of armed defence ships.